jdpearce/jopearcecouk/_poetry/aisforangular.md

 description: A short poem in the style of Dr. Seuss highlighting some selections from the Angular API.
 (First performed at ng-conf 2019)
 ---

+Prior to this poem being performed at ng-conf 2019, I created a series of Twitter threads exploring a part of the Angular API for each letter.
+These threads are [collected here](https://twitter.com/jdpearce/status/1125808421373206533).

 # A is for...
 Angular

 -   A is for Angular.
 The reason we’re here!